-10 Tips for Using Mobile Phone Photography in Corporate Social Media
+10 Tips for Mobile Phone Photos in Social Media

 Successful mobile phone photography is essential for any corporate social media marketing plan.
 Visual Thrive hires professional photographers because we know they have the “eye” for the details, lighting and angles; but with a few tips you can level up your social media photography and draw more engagement from your followers.

 Yes!
 The new generation of mobile phones offer sophisticated technology, mobile apps with filters to process images and video that rival content captured with professional photo and video cameras.
 Phone photography allows you to create images much easier than a more sophisticated camera and definitely share online with ease.

 10 Tips to Better Your iPhone Photography Skills for Increased Social Media Engagement

 1) Shoot wide, medium and close - A general rule for photojournalists is to take a wide photograph of the entire scene, then a medium one, and end it with a close detail photograph.
 This makes your story more interesting and brings your eyes to various locations within the same scene.
 This tactic will cover your visual narrative needs and after you take photos using these three angles, you can have some fun experimenting with different perspectives or color schemes to see what you create.
 You can use many photographs from the same scene, mixed in with your experimental angles for lots of interesting images for your social media feed.
 If you only need one photograph to use for your story on a particular day, then photograph all three angles anyway, it will allow you to choose your best in the editing room or save others for another post on another day.